akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 # Finding Visual Words

-Let's assume that, for representation learning, masking single words in natural language sentences is the best you can do.
+Let's assume that, for representation learning, masking single words in natural language sentences is the best thing to do.
 How do we get such visual-word masks for images?

-We need to identify image regions that are similar in meaning to words.
+We would need to identify image regions that are similar in meaning to words.
 Object bounding boxes or segmentation masks would be a good choice if not for two issues.
 First, they usually cover objects, with no masks or boxes describing relations between objects or parts thereof[^mask_editing].
 Second, they are human-generated, which defeats the purpose of unsupervised learning.